 If you are looking to target local clients and maximize your reach with little to no resources for online advertising, GMB should be at the center of your marketing strategy.
 That is the most basic business advice any marketing consultant will give you.

 Every second, there are more than 40,000 search queries made on Google.
 If you’re willing to dedicate a budget for advertising, there is no other method that can potentially get your company in front of that many users.

 Even though it is a paid marketing channel, AdWords is all about offering relevant search results to users, which can turn out to be a less expensive way for you to utilize it.
 As long as you target the right audience and your ads lead to informative and eye-catching web pages that promote your work, the result can be a sustainable channel for leads.

-The best thing about AdWords is that it can be paired with just about any other marketing strategy.
-It can help give your business an immediate boost while you’re laying the foundation for attracting organic traffic to your website.
+The best thing about AdWords is that it can be paired with just about any other small business marketing strategy.
+It can help give your company an immediate boost while you’re laying the foundation for attracting organic traffic to your website.